Released: 6 October 1997 (UK), 23 September 1997 (US)

 Work continued on the second movement on 27 September, and the results were put onto tape the following day.

-In early 1995 a copy of the Cubase sequencing software was set up on an Apple Macintosh computer at McCartney's Hog Hill Studios in Sussex.
+In early 1995 a copy of the Cubase sequencing software was set up on an Apple Macintosh computer at McCartney's Hog Hill Mill studio in Sussex.
 It allowed him to compose on a connected keyboard and turn the resulting recordings into full musical notation.

 While this new method allowed him greater freedom than the traditional transcription that had occurred for Liverpool Oratorio, it also led to some anomalies.